 If the financial assurance documents do not comply with the Regulation, the Manager of the Office of Financial Responsibility and Waste Programs will notify the Regional Office VPDES Permit Manager and then contact the permittee by letter.
 The letter should impose a 30 day deadline for compliance.
 The Manager of the Office of Financial Responsibility and Waste Programs will copy the Regional Office VPDES Permit Manager on all correspondence with the permittee.
-The Manager of the Office of Financial Responsibility and Waste Programs deadline; however, any additional extension requests should be cleared through the Regional Office VPDES Permit Manager.
+The Manager of the Office of Financial Responsibility and Waste Programs may grant one extension to a submission deadline; however, any additional extension requests should be cleared through the Regional Office VPDES Permit Manager.